 Deep Trekker’s REVOLUTION ROV: Best drone for underwater inspections and surveys, delicate target retrieval missions, and heavy-payload transportation.

-CHASING Gladius Mini: A great all-rounder for capturing high-quality footage with its versatile attachments and long range, perfect for detailed exploration.
+CHASING Gladius Mini S: A great all-rounder for capturing high-quality footage.
+The 2026 updated model with improved thrusters, suited for detailed recreational and light professional exploration.

 Geneinno Titan: This option is ideal for professional use or serious underwater enthusiasts with its impressive depth capability.